-- 1. Preserve and promote Beaufort County's history, heritage and culture - 2.
+- Preserve and promote Beaufort County's history, heritage and culture - 2.
 Improve quality of water to shellfish harvesting level - 3.
 Preserve and enhance the beauty of the natural and built environment - 4.
-Market the Beaufort County and Lowcountry brand - 5.
-Increase local food production - 6.
-Expand passive and active recreation uses within watershed areas
+Market the Beaufort County and Lowcountry brand - Increase local food production - Expand passive and active recreation uses within pedestrian shed

-- 1. A beautiful living environment
+- 1. A beautiful living environment.

-- 2. Opportunities to enjoy the heritage and history of the Lowcountry
+- 2. Opportunities to enjoy the heritage and history of the Lowcountry.

-- 3. Opportunities to enjoy the waterways and natural resources of the county
+- 3. Opportunities to enjoy the waterways and natural resources of the county.

-- 4. Protection of property values
+- 4. Protection of property values.

 - 5. Improved water quality

 - 1. Preserving and enhancing water quality - 2.
 Preserving local businesses dependent upon water quality and natural resources - 3.
 Sprawl development and impervious surfaces impacting water quality and natural resources - 4.
-Federal and State of South Carolina regulations and mandates impacting water and our natural environment
+Expanding the "Lowcountry" brand including food production (farming and fishing) and ecotourism - 5.
+Federal and state regulations and mandates impacting water and our natural environment